 Do I need to register my home? (updated)

 You will be required to list your home on the state short-term rental registry using MassTaxConnect if you rent your property.
-The Department Of Revenue is currently working on making changes to the registration process due to the new law and the registry is not ready as of yet.
-We will update you as soon as we receive more guidance from the Commonwealth.
+The Department Of Revenue has made changes to the registration process due to the new law and the registry.
 Additionally, your town may also require a separate registration and registration fee.
 See a list of the towns that currently require registration.
+If you have any questions about how to Register and receive your Room Occupancy Excise Registration Certificate please call the office at 508-255-3560.
+You can also reach out the the Massachusetts Department of Revenue at 800-392-6089.

 Are safety inspections required?